-MEETING OF THE PUBLIC TRUST BOARD - Thursday 2 nd July 2020 Equality and Inclusion A AGENDA ITEM: 17 ENC 16 Report Author and Job Title: Sabrina Richards Talent, Inclusion and Resourcing Lead Responsible Director: Catherine Griffiths Director of People Culture Action Required Approve □ Discuss □ Inform ⊠ Ass ure ⊠ Executive Summary This Annual Equalities Report is part of the Trust's improvement ambition and will be refined as we build upon this draft document.
-The development of the report will be an iterative process as we learn from others then design and develop outcomes with stakeholders.
-This report was reviewed by the People and Organisational Development Committee on 25th June.
-Recommendation The Trust Board is asked to the past year which are high 'Looking Ahead' commitmen lighted in this report .
-As well as approve the Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline and inclusion in 2018 highlighted significant gaps in provision, monitoring and reporting.
-The risk to the organisation is: Users of the services will have a poor/inequitable experience Staff could receive inequitable treatment and opportunity The Trust fails to meet its statutory obligations under the Equalit Act 2010 and other legislation Resource implications
+MEETING OF THE PUBL IC TRUST BOARD - Thurs sday 2 nd July 202 0 Equality and Inclusion A nnual Report - 2019-20 AGENDA ITEM: 17 ENC 16 Report Author and Job Title: Sabrina Richards Talent, Inclusion and Resourcing Lead Catherine Griffiths Director of People & Culture Action Required Approve 🗆 Discuss 🗆 Inform  Ass sure  Executive Summary This Annual Equalities Re ambition and will be refine The development of the re learn from others then des stakeholders.
+This report was reviewed Development Committee of d as we build upo port will be an iter ign and develop o by the People and on 25 th June. n this draft document. rative process as we outcomes with Organisational Recommendation The Trust Board is asked to the past year which are high 'Looking Ahead' commitmen lighted in this report .
+As well as approve the Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This report mitigates against that a gap analysis of the Tru and inclusion in 2018 highlig and reporting.
+The risk to the - Users of the services will ha - Staff could receive inequita • - The Trust fails to ma Act 2010 and other le ust arrangements re hted significant gap organisation is: ave a poor/inequital ble treatment and o eet its statutory oblig garding equality, diversity s in provision, monitoring ble experience Resource implications It is envisaged that in order t diversity and inclusion practi anticipated that any resource date. ce, resources will be e required.
+It is

-Legal and Equality and Diversity implications The legal implications of not making improvements in relation to equality, diversity and inclusion may result in legal challenges in the form of judicial reviews, legal costs implications associated with employment tribunals and poor organisation reputation.
-This also has implications for the organisation in relation to meeting its Public Sector Equality Duty 2011.
-Strategic Objectives Safe, high quality care ⊠ Care at home □ Partners ⊠ Value colleagues ⊠ Resources ⊠
+Legal and Equality and Diversity implications The legal implications of not making improvements in relation to equal diversity and inclusion may result in legal challenges in the form of jureviews, legal costs implications associated with employment tribuna and poor organisation reputation.
+This also has implications for the organisation in relation to meeting its Public Sector Equality Duty 201 Strategic Objectives Safe, high quality care $oxtimes$ Care at home \Box Partners 🗵 Value colleagues 🖂 Resources ⊠